Iulia-Calota/ISTQB-Manual-Testing-Foundation-Project/README.md

 - Test types:
     - Functional Testing, Non- Functional Testing, Black box testing

-### 3. Objectives of testing
+###  Objectives of testing

 -  Ensures the software is reliable, efficient, and meets user requirements.
 -  Triggers failures and identifies defects.
 -  Reduces the risk of inadequate software quality.
 -  Builds confidence in the test object, contributing to decisions to move to the next SDLC stage, such as the release decision.

-### 4.Testing principles used
+### Testing principles used:

 - Early Testing:
     - Saves time and money; early review of test design, requirements, test plan, test cases, and code analysis is cost-effective for finding and fixing defects.